tareq1988/wp-recaptcha-integration/readme.txt

 = 1.1.10 =
 - Feature: Changed Contact Form 7 support: As of version 4.3 CF7 comes with its own recaptcha.
 The plugin now just makes sure both captchas work together.
 It also keeps the API keys in sync.
 - Fix: Disable Captcha for logged in users now respects custom roles without read capability.
-(Thanks,
+(Thanks to [@lainme](https://github.com/lainme))

 = 1.1.9 =
 - Fix: Layout issues on recaptcha nojs fallback (thanks to [nurupo](https://github.com/nurupo))